-Here’s an overview of the main factors that impacted the copper market in Q2 2020, and what’s ahead for the rest of the year.
+Here’s an overview of the main factors that impacted the copper market in Q3 2021, and what’s ahead for the rest of the year.

-Click here for the previous copper price update.
+Click here to read the previous copper price update.

 With Q3 already in motion, the Investing News Network (INN) caught up with analysts, economists and experts alike to find out what’s ahead for copper supply, demand and prices.

 In a year full of speculation as economies around the world reopen, the copper market saw prices break the US$10,000 mark — a level many could not have predicted this time last year.